tommyrot/superseriousstats/.github/README.md

 ## Frequently Asked Questions

-### Q: How do i link different nicks to a single user, tag a bot, or hide a user from the stats?
+### Q: How do I link different nicks to a single user, tag a bot, or hide a user from the stats?

 By default, superseriousstats automatically links nicks in a simple manner that should result in minimal false positives.
 This behavior can be disabled by setting `auto_link_nicks = "false"`.
 To manually manage user relations, first create an export of all existing nicks by running `sss.php -e <file>`.
 This file can then be edited and imported back into the database.